tinymce/tinymce-docs/release-notes/new-features.md

 ## New Features and Enhancements

+### Format Painter 1.0

+The `Format Painter` plugin allows a user to copy and paste formatting from one location to another, such as font style and size.
+The format painter is capable of working with a wide variety of formats and styles such as inline & block formats and table styles.
+The format painter may be used either through keyboard shortcuts or a toolbar button.
+For more information, please see the [Format Painter]({{site.baseurl}}/ui-elements/formatpainter/) documentation.

+### Permanent Pen 1.0

+### UI Accessibility

+### Shortcut Key:; Audit & Add to Tooltips

+### Icon Packs

+### Modernise default content in TinyMCE 5.0

+### UI Microcopy Audit

 ### New Theme

 ### Silver

 Tiny 5's **Silver** theme contains a set of configurable UI components that could be used to replace the current customizations (modern, inline, and inlite theme).
 Silver is enabled by default.
 If you do not specify a theme, it will default to Silver.

 ### New UI